ndonolli/ally-square-example/README.md

 # Ally square payment form example

-This is a fork of the ost recent Square payment form example repository.
+This is a fork of the most recent Square payment form example repository.
 The issue we are trying to demonstrate is that a simple Square "card" element does not call the inputEventReceived callback during user input.
 We believe that this was the expected behavior as of 10/7/2019.
 Following that date, we have seen a change in this behavior despite no changes in our codebases.